TauhidMark011/Image-Hash-System/README.md

 # Blocktask_tecblic
+*Tools and Technologies Used on the development:
+Steps followed on working

-Truffle - developing ethereum blockchain application, easy to compile to test and deploy. npm install truffle npx truffle init - to install modules (contracts, migration, for test, truffle.cofig file) Ganache Cli - personal blockchain for transaction and accounts on ethereum and to get free ethers and address. using ERC721 standard, interface provides set of functionality in smart contract (Method, Events).
+1.Truffle - developing ethereum blockchain application, easy to compile to test and deploy.
+2.npm install truffle (package) npx truffle init - to install modules (contracts, migration, for test, truffle.cofig file) Ganache Cli - personal blockchain for transaction and accounts on ethereum and to get free ethers and address. using ERC721 standard, interface provides set of functionality in smart contract (Method, Events).